Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 ... answering Laurence Platt's question "Is it authentic for me, once I give my word, to ever take it back?" in We Are The Word

-This essay, Bear Trap, is the companion piece to It is also the fourth in a group of twenty three on Integrity:
+This essay, Bear Trap, is the companion piece to It is also the fourth in a group of twenty four on Integrity:

 Imagine for a moment there's a place I can stand called low integrity.
 Now imagine for a moment there's another place I can stand called high integrity.
 In this conversation when I say "integrity" I include all of trustworthiness, count-on-ability, dependability, loyalty, as well as integrity - which is to say just plain ol' straight undiluted nothing works without it grade "A" vanilla integrity: honoring my word as myself.
 Including trustworthiness, count-on-ability, dependability, loyalty, and integrity all under the mantle "integrity" for the purpose of this conversation is good enough for jazz.